blazek/lrs/lrs/help/source/index.rst

 Options:

 * **Lines layer:** Layer with lines representing routes.
 It may contain lines and multi-lines.
 A single route may be represented by multiple features.
 Lines do not have to be oriented.
 * **Lines route field:** Route id field in lines layer.
-The field type may be string or integer.
+All field types are supported (including floats) but reasonable types, i.e. string or integer are recommended.
 * **Points layer:** Layer with points.
 It may contain points and multi-points (multi-points make no sense in LRS however).
 * **Points route field:** Route id field in points layer.
 The field type may be string or integer.
 * **Measure field:** Measure field in points layer.
-The field type may be integer or float.
+All field types are supported (including floats) but reasonable types, i.e. string or integer are recommended.
+The type of field does not need to match route id field type in line layer, see general notes.
 * **Measure unit:** Measure field values units.
 * **All/include/exclude routes:** Calibration may be done on all routes, selected routes or some routes may be excluded.
 Included/excluded routes can be either entered in following field as comma separated list or selected from list in dialog opened by *Select* button.
 The list in the dialog is filled by route id values from lines layer.
 * **Max lines snap:** Maximum gap between route lines to be snapped.